microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ### Decalcification of the µAngiofil-perfused murine tibia

-To enable the proper visualization and segmentation of vasculature within bone tissue, decalcifying the bone samples has become practically a standard method [@doi:10.1038/s41598-017-13632-5; @doi:10.1016/j.bone.2011.09.051].
 We successfully established a bone-decalcifying protocol (for murine hind limb) with 10%  ethylenediamine tetra-acetic acid (EDTA) solution [@doi:10.1038/srep41842] by adapting previous work [@doi:10.1002/jemt.20720].

 Decalcification of bone tissue does not negatively influence the bone structure itself, but reduces the X-ray absorption of bone tissue and thus makes it impossible to visualize it simultaneously with the vasculature (Fig. @fig:2 B).

-As described above, we instilled the lower body of <!-- WHICH --> mice with µAngiofil.
+As described above, we instilled the lower body of 6 weeks old CB17SCID male mice with µAngiofil.
 After polymerization of the contrast agent, hind limbs were collected, fixed in 4% PFA and stored in PFA until scanning.
 After a first scan the hind limbs were decalcified over 7 days in 10% EDTA (pH 7.5) at room temperature and then a second scan was performed.